jackmiller2003/grokking-beyond-neural-networks-video/script.md

 ## (2) Grokking via data augmentation

 In the previous exampel, we were inherently using a data augmentation technique we call "concealment."
 In concealment, one considers example vectors used by a given model (animation pause).
 Then one adds to the original task a set of random bits.
-We show that as one increases the number of these bits (animation pause), the grokking gap also increases (animation pause).
+In the paper, we show that as one increases the number of these bits (animation pause), the grokking gap also increases (animation pause).
 Furthermore, for the range of values we tested, the trend appeared to be exponential.

 ## (3) Grokking and regularisation